Canaan: Overview

 After the Iron Age the periods are named after the various empires that ruled the region: Assyrian, Babylonian, Persian, Hellenistic (related to Greece) and Roman.

 Canaanite culture developed in situ from multiple waves of migration merging with the earlier Circum-Arabian Nomadic Pastoral Complex, which in turn developed from a fusion of their ancestral Natufian and Harifian cultures with Pre-Pottery Neolithic B (PPNB) farming cultures, practicing animal domestication, during the 6200 BC climatic crisis which led to the Neolithic Revolution/First Agricultural Revolution in the Levant.
 The majority of Canaan is covered by the Eastern Mediterranean conifer–sclerophyllous–broadleaf forests ecoregion.

-Chalcolithic (4500–3500)
+Chalcolithic (4500–3500 BC)

 The first wave of migration, called Ghassulian culture, entered Canaan circa 4500 BC.
 This is the start of the Chalcolithic in Canaan.
-From their unknown homeland they brought an already complete craft tradition of metal work.
-They were expert coppersmiths; in fact, their work was the most advanced metal technology in the ancient world.
-Their work is similar to artifacts from the later Maykop culture, leading some scholars to believe they represent two branches of an original metalworking tradition.
+From their unknown homeland, they brought an already complete craft tradition of metalwork.
+They were expert coppersmiths and their work is similar to artifacts from the later Maykop culture, leading some scholars to believe they represent two branches of an original metalworking tradition.
 Their main copper mine was at Wadi Feynan.
 The copper was mined from the Cambrian Burj Dolomite Shale Unit in the form of the mineral malachite.
 All of the copper was smelted at sites in Beersheba culture.
-They produced violin-shaped figurines similar to those in Cycladic culture and at Bark in North Mesopotamia.

-Genetic analysis has shown that the Ghassulians belonged to Y-Halplogroup T1a1a.
+Genetic analysis has shown that the Ghassulians belonged to the West Asian haplogroup T-M184.

 The end of the Chalcolithic period saw the rise of the urban settlement of 'En Esur on the southern Mediterranean coast.